savonet/liquidsoap/doc/content/hls_output.md

   the corresponding media playlists.
 Encoders can be any encoder supported by liquidsoap.
 However, the [HLS RFC](https://tools.ietf.org/html/rfc8216) limits the list of possible codecs to `mp3` and `aac`.
 Furthermore, for the best possible compatible, it is recommended to send data encapsulated in a `MPEG-TS` stream.
 Currently, the only encoder capable of doing this in liquidsoap is `%ffmpeg`.
-* `streams_info` describes additional data used to generated the HLS playlists according to [section 4.3.4.2](https://tools.ietf.org/html/rfc8216#section-4.3.4.2) of the RFC.
-It consists of a list of the form: `(stream_name, (average_bandwidth, codec_name, segments_file_extension))`.
-This list is inffered for the following formats:
-  `%mp3`, `%fdkaac`, `%shine`.
-When using these formats, you do not need to pass an entry for the corresponding stream in this list.
-However, since we're using the `%ffmpeg` encoder to get `MPEG-TS` encapsulated data, we need to add these info for each stream.
 * `persist_at` is used to allow liquidsoap to restart while keeping the existing segments and playlists.
 When shutting down, liquidsoap stores the current configuration at `persist_at` and uses it to restart the HLS stream when restarting.